mhammerly/fbs/README.md

 with balances and five without; money will be passed between accounts with money and students will redirect transactions into their groups' own account.

+set the `use_https` variable to True at the top of each file to enable ssl. it counts on there being a cert at `/root/cert.pem` and a key at `/root/key.pem` which you can generate and self-sign with this command:
+`openssl req -x509 -newkey rsa:2048 -nodes -keyout key.pem -out cert.pem -days 30`

 there is a rolling code mechanism that will prevent replay attacks from happening. when a valid transaction from some source is sent to the server, its transaction number is incremented in the database, and when the client receives